bholben/generator-ng-flex/README.md

 ### Controller As Syntax

 This generator has support for the Controller As syntax.
-Yeoman will ask if this should be enabled when `ng-poly:app` is ran.
+Yeoman will ask if this should be enabled when `ng-flex:app` is run.

 This will generate controllers like: